lbaldy/flipper-plugin-async-storage-advanced/README.md

 ## Installation

-Simiraily to other Flipper plugins for React Native, this one comes in two packages.
+Similarly to other Flipper plugins for React Native, this one comes in two packages.

 ### Client package